nmaiorana/csgy9223_IntroOffSec/week_7/challenge_week7_README.md

 Gadget(0x2a3e5, ['pop rdi', 'ret'], ['rdi'], 0x8)
 ```
 Plan of attack:
-- Get address of puts from the GOT
+- Get address of puts from the GOT since it's already called when we send in our GOT value
 - Get base address using glibc puts() offset (we need this to get the address of system out of glibc)
 - Create rop chain and payload adding the base address

 The payload buffer is 0x58 bytes off of rip.
 How can I get there with 0x40 bytes?
 The memcpy() will copy the contents of the second buffer into the first buffer, giving me the length I need to do a BOF.

-Since it's 0x18 bytes of the ret, I'll send in 0x10 bytes of filler, followed by my rop chain.
+Since it's 0x18 bytes of the ret, I'll send in 0x18 bytes of filler, followed by my rop chain.

 ```python
 chain = [